 And now for something completely different: Visit the JANE page on this website to find many links to texts, audio, and video about reproductive justice, motherhood decisions, and abortion access — including lots of info about the pre-Roe underground in Chicago, a history that can be of use now, as we engage in even more serious thought and action.

-Listen to an interview at THE ABORTION DIARY podcast - Melissa Madera’s valuable collection of first-person stories.
-We talked for a long time about many things (Chicago's underground abortion service, my own abortion, lots more) and she did a great editing job.
+Listen to an interview at THE ABORTION DIARY podcast, Melissa Madera’s valuable collection of first-person stories.
+We talked for a long time about many things (Chicago's underground abortion service, my abortion, lots more) and she did a great editing job.

 Listen to a story at BEAR WITNESS, the show produced by Erin Yanke and Moe Bowstern at Portland’s Jack London Bar.
-This audio clip, hosted by Portland’s KBOO Community Radio, is just under 25 minutes long, including Moe’s brief intro and her seriously usefully thoughtful words at the end.
+That event was the first time I included my cancer experience in my art, and I'm happy to say it went well.
+Here's an audio clip, hosted by Portland’s KBOO Community Radio; it includes Moe’s brief intro and her thoughtful, useful words at the end.